dagraham/etm-dgraham/README.md

 # [Views](#toc)

-View shortcut keys: a)genda, b)usy, d)one, m)onthly, s)earch, h)istory, i)ndex, n)ext, q)uery and t)ags.
-In all views, pressing `l` prompts for the outline expansion level and `f` prompts for a filter to apply to the displayed items.
+View shortcut keys: a)genda, h)istory, i)ndex, n)ext, q)uery and t)ags.

-ASCII art is used in the following to suggest the appearance of the view in the GUI.
-The recommended terminal size is 30 rows by 60 columns.
-In the ASCII representations the top bar and status bars each take 3 lines though in each actually takes only 1 line leaving 28 lines for the main panel.
-Line numbers are shown in the first few views to illustrate this.
+The recommended terminal size is a minimum of 30 rows by 60 columns.

 ## [Agenda](#toc)

 The weekly *Agenda - Schedule* and *Agenda - Busy* views are synchronized so that switching from one of these views to another always displays the same week.
+Pressing "a" activates agenda view and, once active, toggles between schedule and busy.

 ### [Schedule](#toc)